juliazschwartz/ranking-api/README.md

-## API complete Documentation
+## API complete Documentation: Wiki
-<a href="https://github.com/juliazschwartz/ranking-api/wiki">Here the complete documentation</a>
+Access <a href="https://github.com/juliazschwartz/ranking-api/wiki">Here the complete documentation</a> on Wiki
 <br>
 For detailed information about how to use the <strong>Endpoints</strong>, access <a href="https://github.com/juliazschwartz/ranking-api/wiki/Endpoints">this page of the project wiki</a>
 <br>